quantumlib/Cirq/docs/gates.md

 **cirq.SWAP / cirq.SwapPowGate** The swap gate swaps the |01⟩ and |10⟩ states.
 ``cirq.SWAP ** t`` is the same as ``cirq.SwapPowGate(exponent = t)``

-**cirq.ISWAP / cirq.ISwapPowGate**  The swap gate swaps the |01⟩ and |10⟩
+**cirq.ISWAP / cirq.ISwapPowGate**  The iSwap gate swaps the |01⟩ and |10⟩
 states and adds a relative phase of i.  ``cirq.ISWAP ** t`` is the same as ``cirq.ISwapPowGate(exponent = t)``

 **Parity gates**: The gates cirq.XX, cirq.YY, and cirq.ZZ are equivalent to performing the equivalent one-qubit Pauli gates on both qubits.
-The gates cirq.XXPowGate, cirq.YYPowGate, and cirq.ZZPowGate are the exponentiations of these gates.
+The gates cirq.XXPowGate, cirq.YYPowGate, and cirq.ZZPowGate are the powers of these gates.